Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 2. Panda Express

-The following options are diabetes friendly Panda Express options that are lower in sodium and moderate in carbohydrates compared to other items on their menu:
+The following options are diabetes-friendly lower in sodium and moderate in carbohydrates compared to other items on their menu.
+Pair them with some veggie-focused side dishes.

 - Grilled Teriyaki Chicken